 Nowadays, Fiesole is a charming city that draws many tourists who want to escape the bustle and noise of Florence and admire the spectacular panoramic view from up here.
 From the Piazza Mino da Fiesole, named after a fifteenth century sculptor, the steep Via San Francesco leads to the top of the hill where once stood the ancient citadel of Etruscan Fiesole.
 It was here that, in 1399, the Convento di San Francesco was built for the Frati Minori of the Franciscan Order.
 The convent replaced an earlier chapel and a small house that had been built around 1330 to accommodate a congregation of Benedictine nuns.
 The Convento di San Francesco was expanded over time and now consists of a church and three cloisters, as well as cells for the monks and the Museo Etnografico Missionario, which can be visited for free (a small donation is appreciated).
 The most famous inhabitant of the Convento was San Bernardino of Siena (1380-1444), a Franciscan missionary who became Guardian of the complex in 1418.

 The church of the convent, dedicated to Saint Franciscus of Assisi, is very simple.
 It has a mostly undecorated Gothic facade with a rose window and the interior is also Gothic in style.
 The church has a single nave, which is separated from the sanctuary by a balustrade.
 Behind the balustrade is the altarpiece, a Crucifixion by Neri di Bicci (ca. 1419-1491).
 Coincidentally, the church also has a much more complex triptych by Neri’s father Bicci di Lorenzo (1373-1452), whose work we have previously seen in Rignano sull’Arno.
 The triptych shows a Madonna and Child with Angels and Saints.
-The Saints on the panel are, from left to right, Saint Louis of Toulouse (1274-1297; note the French fleur-de-lis on his robes), Saint Franciscus of Assisi (1181-1226), the Portuguese Saint Anthony of Padua (1195-1231; with perhaps Saint Anthony’s Fire in his hand) and the fourth century Saint Nicholas, bishop of Myra in present-day Turkey.
+The Saints on the panel are, from left to right, Saint Louis of Toulouse (1274-1297; note the French fleur-de-lis on his robes), Saint Franciscus of Assisi (1181-1226), the Portuguese Saint Anthony of Padua (1195-1231; with a burning heart in his hand) and the fourth century Saint Nicholas, bishop of Myra in present-day Turkey.

 Although the church interior is quite sober, a few interesting paintings adorn the walls.
 Apart from an Adoration of the Magi by an unknown fifteenth century painter and a Mystic Marriage of Saint Catherine attributed to Cenni di Francesco (active between 1369 and 1415), we can admire works by Piero di Cosimo (1462-1522) and Raffaellino del Garbo (died ca. 1527).
 The former executed his Immaculate Conception somewhere between 1507 and 1516.
 The painting is intriguing for its many scrolls with texts about Maria and its depiction of six saints in the lower part, who can be identified as Augustine of Hippo, Bernard of Clairvaux, Franciscus of Assisi, Jerome, Thomas of Aquino and – apparently – Anselm of Canterbury.
 In the upper part, we see God, the Virgin Mary and angels.